amit-sawhney/amazon-product-relation-analysis/README.md

 ### Page Rank Matrix
 - Validated Google Page Rank matrix creation by calculating the values of the matrix
+- Validated that the the values stored by the Sparse Matrix are accurate

 ### Matrix-Vector Multiplication
 - Validated Matrix-vector multiplication by calculating the values of the product